The Curse of the Three Initial Company Name

 a rose by any other url would smell.

-Naming a company should never be left to its owners; their lack of objectivity often leads to the dreaded Three Initial Company Name, a mis-branding mistake that puts them at a permanent disadvantage.
+Naming a company should never be left to its owners; their lack of objectivity and expertise often leads to the dreaded Three Initial Company Name, a mis-branding mistake that puts them at a permanent and costly brand disadvantage.

-If that sounds harsh, it’s based on decades of watching firms make the same company naming errors, based on the same bad assumptions, ignoring the imperatives of branding.
+Does that sounds harsh?
+It’s based on decades of watching firms make the same company naming errors, based on the same bad assumptions, ignoring the imperatives of branding.
 Sometimes, a few years later, our agency gets to correct this wrong-footed start by re-branding the enterprise, assuming it has survived.
 Selfish considerations aside, we much prefer to help companies begin with names that help deliver the three crucial branding essentials: visibility, differentiation, relevance.

 Let’s draw a distinction here between a company name and a product or service name.
-It doesn’t matter a tinker’s damn what you name a holding company, if the products and services are going to be the star of the show.
-Procter & Gamble can go on being P&G forever; Charmin and Crest and Cover Girl will carry the water.
+It doesn’t matter a tinker’s dam what you name a holding company if the products and services are going to be the star of the show.
+Procter & Gamble can go on being P&G forever; Charmin and Crest and Cover Girl must carry the water.
 But for many companies, particularly service companies and retailers, company name = brand name, so it must bear the burden.

 It’s a burden not to be taken lightly.
-Dreary worst-case example: A fledgling firm might be, say, three guys who are all Microsoft certified who decide to form a consultancy.
+Dreary worst-case example: a fledgling firm might be, say, three guys all Microsoft certified, who decide to form a consultancy.
 (We’ve met with ten of them in the past 5 years.)
 Or three Merrill Lynch guys who split off to open an estate-planning office.
 (Ditto.)
-As talented as these folk may be at CRM software, or portfolio balancing, they’re not naming/branding experts, and so gravitate toward the Three Initial Mistake: they become CLM Consultants, one initial each from partners Curly, Larry and Moe.
+As talented as these folk may be at CRM software, app creation or portfolio balancing, they’re not naming/branding experts, so they gravitate toward the Three Initial Mistake: they launch as CLM Consultants, one initial each from partners Curly, Larry and Moe.